lmweber/BestPracticesST-images/README.md

-# BestPracticesST-images
+# BestPracticesST-resources

-Repository containing image files for 'Best Practices for Spatial Transcriptomics Analysis with Bioconductor' online book.
+Repository containing resources for 'Best Practices for Spatial Transcriptomics Analysis with Bioconductor' online book.